ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 - `<service key name>` is the name of the service key that you entered when creating the key.

 Sample Response:
+Bear in mind that the cluster credentials are not returned in the response.

 ```
 {